littlereddoor/LRDNotificationView/README.md

 ===============

 LRDNotificationView was created as a simple alert view for an internal application.
 There are plenty of ways that the code and implementation of such a control can be improved.
-- Support for landscape mode.
+- Support for landscape mode (detecting orientation change and resizing the notification accordingly).
 - Support for varying animations to display the alert.
 - Potentially allowing the notification to be displayed from bottom of the view or the sides.